ChristienChapman/Windows-10-for-PlayStation-2/README.md

 playWav(wav, frequency) - Plays a wav file at the frequency given.
 Pass in windows_frequency for the system default.

 getProgram(program) - Adds a program to the Windows 10 stack.
-To add an application refer to the section "Adding an Application to the Stack"
+To add an application refer to the section "Creating a program"